hankbao/libreboot/www/index.md

 [Peers Community](https://peers.community/) project, an organisation that supports Free Software.

+**[Community feedback is needed on whether libreboot.org domain name ownership should be transferred to the
+Free Software Foundation](news/fsf-domain-offer.md)**

 **[Libreboot has applied to re-join the GNU project, under new democratic leadership](news/formalised-structure.md)**